Aquaculture

 Ruminants

-Domestic ruminants, mainly cows, sheep, and goats have a diverse and complex microbial community which have an effect on polysaccharide fermentation in rumen.
-Generally, probiotics are used to improve gastrointestinal health, reduce diarrhea, bloating and protect against infectious diseases.
-Moreover, probiotics are to stabilize pH of the rumen, increase the production of volatile fatty acids and to stimulate lactic acid utilizing protozoa, resulting in a highly efficient rumen function.
-Furthermore, probiotics also help to increase milk production and can reduce incidence of neonatal diarrhea and mortality.
-Lactobacillus, Bifidobacterium, Bacillus, Saccharomyces and Enterococcus are commonly used as probiotics.
+Domestic ruminants, primarily cows, sheep, and goats, possess a diverse and complex microbial community which have an effect on polysaccharide fermentation in the rumen.
+Generally, probiotics are used to improve gastrointestinal health, reduce diarrhea and bloating, and protect against infectious diseases.
+Additionally, probiotics help stabilize the pH of the rumen, increase the production of volatile fatty acids and stimulate lactic acid-utilizing protozoa, resulting in highly efficient rumen function.
+Furthermore, probiotics also help increase milk production and can even reduce the incidence of neonatal diarrhea and mortality.
+Commonly used probiotics include Lactobacillus, Bifidobacterium, Bacillus, Saccharomyces, and Enterococcus species.